April 17, 2020

 The lung damage of advanced corona virus pneumonia is due to an overactive immune response, so some immune boosting therapies should be used only for prevention or early infection and not for severe illness.
 Fortunately, many of the substances already mentioned decrease inflammation and specifically down-regulate the NLRP3 inflammasome: resveratrol, luteolin, curcumin, andrographolides, and melatonin.
 There are many other dietary components that modulate NLRP3.
 Among these, black cumin seed (Nigella sativa and Nigella indica) has the most robust history of medicinal and clinical use.
 Their active ingredient is thymoquinone.
+Thymoquinone has been found to have anti-viral effects against influenza and against a corona virus that causes hepatitis in farm animals.
+Its actions are synergistic with the effects of curcumin, so they make a good team.
 Look for a product that specifies thymoquinone content (desirable is 5%).

 If you suffer from an autoimmune disease, it may not be advisable to use melatonin, mushrooms, elderberry, prebiotics or probiotics that stimulate innate immune function.
 If you become sick with symptoms of COVID-19, you should stop the use of medicinal mushrooms elderberry and immune-enhancing pre- or probiotics.

 The first step is to develop these habits: Wash your hands with soap and water for 20 seconds before eating, touching your face, after being with other people and when you return home.
 A face wash is also a good idea.
 Soap is the ideal anti-coronavirus cleanser, because it destroys the virus’s protective envelope.
 Do not use antibacterial soap; it will not kill viruses and will only damage your skin’s microbiome.